thalium/icebox/www/content/posts/getting_started.md

 ## Build Hypervisor Back-end

 The first step to use Icebox is to build or download a customized hypervisor back-end.
-We currently support a customized VirtualBox hypervisor only.
+We currently only support a customized VirtualBox hypervisor.
-- On Windows, you can download a ready-to-use compiled binary on the [releases](https://github.com/thalium/icebox/releases) github page.
+- On Windows, you can download ready-to-use compiled binaries on the [releases](https://github.com/thalium/icebox/releases) github page.
 - On Linux, we will need to compile our own version with the following instructions.

 ### Build VirtualBox